-This schedule provides information and directions for registration each semester.
+This guide provides information and directions for registration each semester.
 The university catalog is the official publication of the university and should be consulted by all students in matters relating to academic policy and program planning.

-Contract Disclaimer
+Disclaimer

-Course offerings listed in the schedule of classes do not constitute a contract between students and the university.
+Course offerings in GoldLink do not constitute a contract between students and the university.
 The university reserves the right to add, delete, or change courses or sections as circumstances may require.